NoComplyDev/CRTAP/README.md

 - CR Cooldown Specials (S00) consists of all episodes outside of the main campaigns, in release order.

-- No CR Cooldown was released for S04010 (Campaign 4 Episode 10).
-From the Beacon newsletter:
+- No CR Cooldown was released for S04E010 (Campaign 4 Episode 10).
+From [Programming Schedule: Week of December 15th, 2025](https://beacon.tv/content/programming-schedule-week-of-december-15th-2025):

-  >Quick scheduling note: Critical Role Cooldown will be taking a breather for Episode 10 of Campaign 4 and will return for Episode 11.
+  >Critical Role Cooldown will be taking a breather for Episode 10 of Campaign 4 and will return for Episode 11.

 - Subtitles were never transcribed for the following episodes and are therefore not included: